 David Voorhees is a professional potter from North Carolina who works with porcelain.
 He presents an online workshop (Porcelain tips for wheel pottery) at TeachinArt online school of art and demonstrates in the e-course how to do spiral wedging.
+This video clip is a short preview of the six weeks online class with David.

 Links